FaizanAsifB/Portfolio/src/content/project/01-name-place-animal-thing.md

 ## Features

-- Real-time multiplayer functionality allows players to compete against each other in a dynamic gaming environment.
+- **Real-time Multiplayer Functionality:** Allows players to compete against each other in a dynamic gaming environment.
-- Two gameplay modes offer flexibility and variety in how rounds are concluded, adding depth and replayability to the gaming experience.
+- **Two Gameplay Modes:** Choose from two distinct gameplay modes, each offering its own set of challenges and strategies.
+In Mode 1, rounds conclude when the timer reaches zero, while in Mode 2, the timer resets to 10 seconds upon the first player's submission of their answers, ensuring fast-paced and dynamic gameplay.
-- Points system rewards players based on the uniqueness of their answers, encouraging creativity and strategic thinking.
+- **Points System:** Players gain points based on the uniqueness of their answers, encouraging creativity and strategic thinking.Receive 10 points for each unique response, 5 points for duplicates, and 0 points for incorrect or missing answers.
-- Multiple rounds ensure continuous gameplay and opportunities for players to improve their scores and compete for the top spot
+- **Multiple Rounds:**: Ensures continuous gameplay and opportunities for players to improve their scores and compete for the top spot

 ## Challenges